martaa-llen/Human-Eye-Tracking-for-Driving-Explainability-in-DocVQA/README.md

 #### Key Features & Modifications
 - **Textual Attention Map Generation**: The model was used to extract decoder cross-attention scores, which were aggregated to a word-level to produce an AI attention map for each document-question pair.
 - **Causal Occlusion Experiments**: The core of the AI-side analysis.
 The model was run on modified inputs where information was selectively hidden or revealed based on the human consensus heatmaps to test for sufficiency and necessity.
-- My Additions:
+- **My Additions**:
-  - Developed scripts to systematically run the model on the experimental dataset.
+  - Generated visual and textual attention heatmaps of the model's performance.
   - Implemented the logic for the occlusion experiments (generating masked images and filtered text inputs).
   - Modified the `eval.py` to save the model's textual attention maps in a format compatible with the human data analysis pipeline.